directlinegroup/directlinegroup/readme.markdown

 Tests
 ---------

-To run the unit tests open the folder `python_test/tests` in the another terminal window and execute the following:
+To run the unit tests open the folder `python_test/tests` in another terminal window and execute the following:

 ```
 python3 -m unittest discover -v